dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 ## <a name="blazor-forms"></a> Introducing Blazor Forms

+Blazor comes with an `EditForm` component that offers a comprehensive system for building rich forms with flexible validation efficiently.
+The `EditForm` can be easily extended to meet unique requirements without the need for third-party dependencies.

-Converting the previous form to Blazor results in the following code and markup.
+Converting the previous form to a Blazor `EditForm` results in the following code and markup.

 ```html
 <EditForm Model="@ContactDetails" OnSubmit="@FormSubmitted">